Modular fixed points in equivariant homotopy theory: Modules in Equivariant Spectra

 We will often be in situations where maps of equivariant spectra by t-structure arguments are already determined on $\pi_0$, or even on specific sections of it.
-For such cases we record the following elementary lemma.
+For one of these cases we record the following elementary lemma.